inomaty/RJSS-fg-CustomScenery/README.md

 English

-Airport datas are created by inomaty based on "Orhto pictures of Great East Japan Earthquake disaster area after the disaster (Taken in 2013 Sep. to 2013 Dec.)(http://http://maps.gsi.go.jp/)" & "Aerial photo, reference number CTO201311 course number C19 photo number 41 (http://mapps.gsi.go.jp/)" produced by The Geospatial Information Authority of Japan (GSI).
+Airport data are created by inomaty based on "Orhto pictures of Great East Japan Earthquake disaster area after the disaster (Taken in 2013 Sep. to 2013 Dec.)(http://http://maps.gsi.go.jp/)" & "Aerial photo, reference number CTO201311 course number C19 photo number 41 (http://mapps.gsi.go.jp/)" produced by The Geospatial Information Authority of Japan (GSI).
 We must cite the source when using the Content from GSI.
-So only AIRPORT TERRAIN DATAS (RJSS.btg.gz, RJSU.btg.gz, RJSV.btg.gz) are not provided under GNU GPL license.
+So only AIRPORT TERRAIN DATA (RJSS.btg.gz, RJSU.btg.gz, RJSV.btg.gz) are not provided under GNU GPL license.
 More information, please see GSI website http://www.gsi.go.jp/ENGLISH/page_e30286.html

-Except airport terrain datas such as models datas, texture datas are under GNU GPL license.
+Except airport terrain data such as model data, texture data are under GNU GPL license.